MichaelKim/webview/docs/api.md

 ## C++ API

 Note: On Windows, all strings are `std::wstring`.
 On MacOS and Linux, they are `std::string`.
-The only exception is `WebView::setCallback`, which uses `std::string` even on Windows.

 If you need to support Windows, make sure to use Win32 `WinMain` entry point: